 Benefit 1: Structure

-Inpatient drug rehabs offer structure that you must have as a newly sober person.
+Inpatient drug and alcohol rehabs offer structure that you must have as a newly sober person.
 You won’t be sitting around wondering what to do because centers have planned activities that occur throughout the day.

 You won’t have much free time, and that’s a good thing!
 Think about it.
 Would you instead be thinking about how to get your fix, OR become immersed in activities that take your mind off of addiction and on to positive changes that can impact your life for the better?

 Benefit 2: Continuous Support